 In terms of accounts available for savers, Axis Bank has 1, 2, 3 and 5 year fixed rate bonds available.
 Each of the bonds offer annual, quarterly or monthly interest options for those who require them.

 For more alternatives and to compare the accounts to the rest of the market, please take a look at our Fixed Rate Bond Best Buy Tables.

 You can apply for accounts through Axis Bank online or in branch, although the only branch is in London, so this option will not suit everyone.

-Our Concierge department has used the provider a number of times and have commented that the application process is easy to understand and have found the provider’s customer services to be good.
+Our Cash Advice Service department has used the provider a number of times and have commented that the application process is easy to understand and have found the provider’s customer services to be good.

-We certainly have not been made aware of any negative experiences so far from any of our clients or our Concierge Department.
+We certainly have not been made aware of any negative experiences so far from any of our clients or our own experiences.
 Of course, as mentioned earlier, your thoughts and experiences about providers’ customer service are invaluable for us, so please get in touch to share any feedback you have.

 A final word…

 It is tempting to stick to the well-known brands when it comes to savings accounts, but in doing so, you may be missing out on some of the best rates on the market.
 Whilst there are some exceptions, for example High Interest Current Accounts, you can no longer rely on the larger brands and high street names to offer the best interest rates.
 Providers like Axis Bank and other, less well-known providers continue to drive competition in the savings market and offer some of the best rates available at the moment.
 The best strategy is to look at all options and take each provider on its own merits, considering alternative providers to get the best returns for your money.
 As long as you do your research (or ask us for more information!) and are comfortable with the provider, there is no reason not to consider them in future.